 2. Question your view of yourself

 Shame arises from the belief that we’re falling short in some way and that we should be something either than what we are.

-Once the mind sees that what it believes to be true is indeed false, it will start to release the need to be ashamed.
+Once the mind sees what it believes to be true is indeed false, it'll start to release the need to feel shame.

 It’s also important to question your “should” - who do you believe you should be or should have done by now?